This blog may contain affiliate links. Read our disclosure policy for more info.

 Tofino is a small town located on Vancouver Island’s west coast and it’s famed for its surfer-friendly beaches and wild coastline.
 If you’re looking to escape the city and immerse yourself in nature, then this seaplane flight is the perfect option.

-Honestly, trying to get yourself from Vancouver to Tofino can be a huge hassle and requires a lot of organization.
+Honestly, traveling from Vancouver to Tofino can be a huge hassle and requires a lot of organization.
 But when you cruise on over in a float plane, all you need to do is sit back and enjoy the view.
 You’ll fly over Stanley Park, the Strait of Georgia, and Pacific Rim National Park before landing in Tofino.

 Note that this tour only includes the flight to Tofino, so you’ll need to book your return separately.
-This way, you can choose how long you want to spend in the surfer’s paradise – I’d recommend at least two days!
+This way, you can choose how long you want to spend in the surfer’s paradise – I’d recommend at least two days to explore all of the fun things to do in Tofino!

 Vancouver to Seattle one-way flight